The best hot dog joint in every state

 Kansas: Wiener Kitchen, Overland Park

 Customers can't praise Wiener Kitchen in Overland Park enough.
-Sausages are made in house and there's a wide variety of toppings.
-There are regular specials and inventive choices such as Chicken Apple – with a chicken wiener, strawberry jam, basil mayo, and toasted pecans – and the Bacon Sausage, which comes with country-style sausage gravy.
-The classic chili cheese Dog – with the joint's chorizo and black bean chili – is a real favorite though.
+Here, the sausages are made in-house, and there's a wide variety of toppings.
+There are regular specials and inventive choices such as the Chicken Apple dog – with a chicken wiener, strawberry jam, basil mayo, and toasted pecans – and the Bacon Sausage dog, which comes with country-style sausage gravy.
+The classic chili cheese dog, filled with the joint's chorizo and black bean chili, is the real favorite, though.

 Kentucky: Red Top, Louisville